-Tetrachloroethylene, used commercially since the early 1900’s, has been an important chlorinated solvent worldwide.
+Tetrachloroethylene, used commercially since the early 1900s, has been an important chlorinated solvent worldwide.
 Tetrachloroethylene is a colourless, volatile liquid with an ether-like odour.
-It is also commonly referred to as perchloroethylene (PCE) or PERC.
-There are numerous other synonyms and product names; see HSDB for more information.
+It is also commonly referred to as perchloroethylene or PERC.
+There are numerous other synonyms and product names; see the Hazardous Substances Data Bank (HSDB) for more information.

-IARC has classified tetrachloroethylene as Group 2A, probably carcinogenic to humans, based on sufficient evidence in animals.
-Tetrachloroethylene is known to cause leukemia in rats and liver cancer in mice.
-Exposure to PERC also caused kidney cancer in male rats.
+The International Agency for Research on Cancer (IARC) has classified tetrachloroethylene as Group 2A, probably carcinogenic to humans, based on sufficient evidence in animals and limited evidence in humans.
+Exposure to PERC has been associated with bladder cancer in humans.
+It is known to cause leukemia in rats and liver cancer in mice, as well as kidney cancer in male rats.

-Other adverse health effects associated with exposure to tetrachloroethylene include skin irritation and burns, depression of the central nervous system, liver and kidney damage, and reproductive effects.[2,4]
+Other adverse health effects associated with PERC exposure include skin irritation and burns, depression of the central nervous system, liver and kidney damage, and reproductive effects.[2,4]

 Environment Canada: Tetrachloroethylene in Dry Cleaning Regulations

 PERC must be used in a closed-loop, dry to dry machine.
 May not be used for spot treatments*.

 Users of >1,000 kg/yr of PERC for cold or vapour degreasing must comply with the regulations.

 * See the compliance guide for further discussion of these and several other rules for use of PERC in dry cleaning.

 Tetrachloroethylene was not included in other Canadian chemical listings reviewed.[19,20]